 It is however important to note that alcohol detox can be extremely dangerous when done without supervision, because it tends to have some severe withdrawal symptoms.

-As such, detoxing at a licensed treatment facility, where you are medically reviewed, and you get to receive professional treatment advice is recommended for addressing the problem of excessive alcohol use and other substance use disorder.
+As such, detoxing from alcohol at a treatment clinic like Abbeycare, where you are medically reviewed, and you get to receive professional treatment advice is recommended for addressing the problem of excessive alcohol use and other substance use disorder.

 It can be defined as the natural process that occurs when the body is attempting to get rid of toxins and waste products after a prolonged alcohol dependence.